gpicron/ssb-code-of-conduct/README.md

 Developers and applications are also expected to fully disclose any data collection and usage practices to users and obtain explicit consent for such practices.
-Users should also have the ability to easily access, delete, and download their data at any time.
+Users should also have the ability to revoke trust in an Application and the Application is expected delete the data of the user.

 In the event of a data breach, developers and applications are expected to quickly notify users and take appropriate measures to mitigate the impact of the